 - Windows must be left open during operation

-Discover more about the types of cooling systems available for your home and discuss it with might be the right choice for catering to your comfort levels by contacting the professionals at The Heat Pump Store in Eugene, Portland, and Salem.
+Discover more about the types of cooling systems available for your home and discuss it with might be the right choice for catering to your comfort levels by contacting the HVAC professionals at The Heat Pump Store in Eugene, Portland, and Salem.

 They have all the information you need to make a wise, informed decision.
 You can get the best possible results for your house and enjoy excellent cooling levels.
 They’ll provide you with all the tools and expertise to get your system installed as soon as possible.